openedx/ecommerce/docs/theming.rst

     All themes must reside in the same physical directory.

-In order for Otto to use the installed themes, you must specify the location of the theme directory in Django settings by setting COMPREHENSIVE_THEME_DIR in your settings file:
+In order for Otto to use the installed themes, you must specify the location of the theme directory in Django settings by setting COMPREHENSIVE_THEME_DIRS in your settings file:

 .. code-block:: python

-    COMPREHENSIVE_THEME_DIR = "/edx/app/ecommerce/ecommerce/themes"
+    COMPREHENSIVE_THEME_DIRS = ["/edx/app/ecommerce/ecommerce/themes", ]

 Where ``/edx/app/ecommerce/ecommerce/themes`` is the path to where you have installed the themes on your server.
+You can list any/all theme directories through this setting.

 After installing a theme, it is associated with sites by adding appropriate entries to the following tables